 Shiva Linga is the holy symbol of Lord Shiva that is considered sacred by the devotees of Lord Shiva.
-The word, Lingum in Sanskrit means, symbol.
+The word, ‘Lingum’ in Sanskrit means, ‘symbol’.
 Shiva Lingum, therefore means symbol of Lord Shiva and is therefore considered most sacred by Shaivaites.
 Siva Linga has been worshipped in Hinduism since ages.
 Worship of Shiva Linga is regarded sacred and superior Shiva Mahapurana.
 This is because the form makes worship simple while maintaining the truth that God does not have any definite form.

 Worship of the Phallus

 Connecting the origin of Shiva Linga to the early Indus Valley civilization, scholars opine that tribes of the Indus Valley took to the togetherness of Lingam and Yoni in a Shiva Linga as the point of energy, creation and enlightenment.

 Interpretation in Tantra

 According to Tantra, Lingam is a symbol of Shiva′s phallus in spiritual form.
 They say, the lingam contains the soul-seed within which lies the essence of the entire cosmos.
 The lingam arises out of the base (Yoni) which represents Parvati according to some or Vishnu, Brahma in female and neuter form according to others.

 Interpretation in Puranas

 Puranas, especially the Vamana Purana, Shiva Purana, Linga Purana, Skanda Purana, Matsya Purana and Visva-Sara-Prakasha attribute the origin of Shiva Linga to the curse of sages leading to the separation of and installation of the phallus of Lord Shiva on earth.
 Some also refer to the endlessness of the lingam to be linked to the egos of Lord Vishnu and Lord Brahma.